adeebx1/fend-project-memory-game/README.md

 ### Installing

-1- <br /> Clone the project
+1- Clone the project <br />
-2- <br /> Open the index.html using a web browser
+2- Open the index.html using a web browser

 ## How to play?